Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-20-exorcisms.md

 There was a long, dangerous silence.

 Finally, Powell spoke.
-He had always been a deep-voiced man---now the words practically rumbled out of him, as quiet and as full of smouldering danger as the voice of Vesuvius.
+He had always been a deep-voiced man - now the words practically rumbled out of him, as quiet and as full of smouldering danger as the voice of Vesuvius.
 "Sergeant Jones.
 I am ordering you to leave this office immediately.
 If you do not give me a perfect fookin' salute and then fook off post fookin' haste and without another fookin' word, it will go fookin' badly for you, *am I crystal fookin' clear?*"

 Legsy's salute shook a little rain of dust from the ceiling, and he effected the speediest exit he had ever managed.